danieljprice/phantom/docs/user-guide/dumpfile.rst

   FT:Phantom:2021.0.0:63a3980 (hydro+1dust): 11/11/2021 15:52:02.3

-The first letter of the file id indicates if the file is a `full dump' (F) or 'small dump' (S).
+The first letter of the file id indicates if the file is a 'full dump' (F) or 'small dump' (S).
 The second letter (T) indicates the file is written in the 'tagged' format, where printed labels are written prior to each array being written to the file.